Photo by Noah Shatzer

 The ‘Spirit of South Mountain’ Award

 Each year we recognize an individual, project, or organization that has made significant contributions to advancing a positive and sustainable future for the South Mountain landscape.
 The Spirit of South Mountain award is to be presented at the annual “Power of the Partnership” year-end celebration in January.
-Nominations for the 2021 award will open in December of 2021.
+Nominations for the 2021 award are now open and due Dec 3, 2021.

 Award nominations will be judged based on the degree to which they:

 - reflect the mission of South Mountain Partnership: “Conserving Landscape Resources to enrich the quality of life and sense of place of the South Mountain region’s citizens and communities

 - advance the goals of the South Mountain Partnership:

 - Conservation of Landscape Resources – conserving and stewarding the natural, cultural, recreational and agricultural resources that make the South Mountain landscape unique;

 - Promotion of Landscape Resources – elevating public awareness of the natural, cultural, recreational, and agricultural resources;

 - Connections Across the Landscape – creating a community of collaboration amongst a critical mass of public agencies, non-profit and community organizations, businesses, and citizens.